-I am the co-founder of the National Sarcoma Forum for sarcoma specialist nurses and allied health care professionals.
+She is the co-founder of the National Sarcoma Forum for sarcoma specialist nurses and allied health care professionals.

-I have an interest in service improvement and care delivery involved in – developing a patient information pathway, patient satisfaction audit, ambulatory sarcoma chemotherapy, wellbeing and survivorship, working locally and nationally with sarcoma units particularly improving coordination and communication with sarcoma units to help with the patients treatment planning.
+She has an interest in service improvement and care delivery involved in – developing a patient information pathway, patient satisfaction audit, ambulatory sarcoma chemotherapy, wellbeing and survivorship, working locally and nationally with sarcoma units particularly improving coordination and communication with sarcoma units to help with the patients treatment planning.
 I work closely with Sarcoma UK and Bone Cancer Research Trust as well as patient volunteers.

 Prof Ian Judson graduated in Natural Sciences from Cambridge University in 1972, studied medicine at King’s College Hospital Medical School and medical oncology at the Royal Marsden Hospital.